sudeep888/Weather-App/README.md

 2. **Install dependencies:**
 npm install
-# or if you prefer yarn
-yarn install

 🔑 API Key Configuration
 To fetch weather data, you need an API key from OpenWeatherMap.
 Here’s how to configure it: